harvester/docs/docs/rancher/rancher-integration.md

 ## Deploying Rancher

-To use Rancher with Harvester, please install the Rancher server separately from the Harvester.
-As an option, You can spin up a VM in the Harvester and install the Rancher v2.6.3 or above to try out the integration features.
+To use Rancher with Harvester, please install the Rancher and Harvester in two separated servers.
+If you want to try out the integration features, you can create a VM in Harvester and install Rancher v2.6.3 or above.

 ### Quick Start Guide
 1. Begin creation of a custom cluster by provisioning a Linux host.
 Your host can be any of the following: